 This table holds the different URLs for which the domain (or the host, directory or URL) you are evaluating has rankings within the Top-10 and Top-100 results on Google.

-In the third column we show you how each URL contributes to the total visibility of the domain, (Per mille).
+In the column “Share of Visibility” we show you how each URL contributes to the total visibility of the domain.
 The value is based on an evaluation of all ranking keywords in the extended database.
 By using the extended database we can provide more information for domains that have a small Visibility Index.

 By default, the table is sorted by the amount of Top-100 rankings.
 You can change this with a click on the column heading you want to sort.